 - Stealing is a serious misconduct and an abuse of trust.
 You should never accuse someone of stealing without evidence.
-Instead, ask your domestic helper if she knows anything about the missing or misplaced If you are sure that your helper has something to do with it – and only then – the best attitude to adopt is threaten to call the police – which might get her to return any stolen items – and give her a chance to explain herself.
-Some employers decide to install CCTV to monitor their helpers; while it can surely dissuade from stealing, it can backfire and negatively impact the relationship.
+Instead, ask your domestic helper if she knows anything about the missing or misplaced If you are sure that your domestic helper has something to do with it – and only then – the best attitude to adopt is threatened to call the police – which might get her to return any stolen items – and give her a chance to explain herself.
+Some employers decide to install a video camera to monitor their domestic helpers; while it can surely dissuade from stealing, it can backfire and negatively impact the relationship.

 Problem 3: You are afraid that your domestic helper might get pregnant

 This is a common cause for concern for many employers who fear being left high and dry without any support should their domestic helper get pregnant at some point during their employment.
 While it is understandable that employers in such circumstances might feel helpless, you must keep in mind that your domestic helper’s reproductive choice and sexual health are private matters.

 - If this is putting you in distress, it can be a good thing to initiate a conversation on the subject with your domestic helper – only and only if – she seems open to it.
 It might enable you to put your mind at ease – who knows, you mind end up finding out that she does not even want to have a child.
 It could even benefit your domestic helper should she have any questions regarding contraception or sexual health for instance.
 In such case, you should recommend that she sees an OB-GYN for further information.